karlospn/mytechramblings-site-source-code/content/posts/building-an-async-http-api-with-durable-functions-and-python.md

   "restartPostUri": "http://localhost:7071/runtime/webhooks/durabletask/instances/b78244c9e19f43e89e7b1578f711940d/restart?taskHub=TestHubName&connection=Storage&code=V/xX4rraZaheGNwbMePOhhGtyHxGsgks4Q36WKBdS3WfiOjD5Sb5lw=="
 }
 ```
 As you can see the ``create_check_status_response`` method returns a response that contains links to the various management operations that can be invoked on an orchestration instance.
 These operations include querying the orchestration status, raising events or terminating the orchestration.

->So, Why I'm building an extra Azure Function to retrieve the status of the job instead of directly using the ``create_check_status_response``?
+>So, why I'm building an extra Azure Function to retrieve the status of a job instead of directly using the ``create_check_status_response`` method?

 This is because the general public shouldn’t be able to query the Orchestration status endpoint directly.
 As you can see the response payload includes the orchestrator management endpoints with their corresponding keys, by providing that, you would allow the clients not only to get the status of a running instance, but also to get the execution history, send external events to the orchestration instance or terminate that instance.

-If you don’t want your client messing around with the orchestrator function, you need to expose another azure function that returns only the minimum information required.
+Basically if you don’t want your clients messing around with the heart of the function, you need to expose another azure function that returns only the minimum information required.

-## Function implementation
+## Implementation

 The ``get-status-function`` is an Http triggered function.

 This function needs the ``instance_id`` that the Client function generated when submitting the job to the orchestrator function.

-To retrieve the status and the result of the submitted job you can use the ``get_status`` method.
+To retrieve the status and the result of a submitted job you can use the ``get_status`` method.
 This method queries the orchestrator function to obtain the status of the job.

 The ``get_status``  returns an object with the following properties: